vmegan/100-days-of-code/log.md

 **Today's Progress**: Worked on getting data from APIs to display on the page

 **Thoughts:**  Spent an hour trying to get the API to work, only to realize that my code was right, but the API was not working with it.
-Got it to finally work with another API.
+Got it to finally work with a different API.
 Also moved my code to Gomix since codepen can be a bit temperamental.

 **Link to work:** [Random Quote Generator]http://codepen.io/meghanabowen/pen/JEoKOK